htw-imi-showtime/showtime-website/content/ss25/bachelor/b5-nexum/_index.md

 Slido is a popular platform that adds interactive elements like Q&A, polls, rankings, and ratings to presentations, making it easy for speakers to engage their audience.
 However, many of its advanced features require a paid subscription, which can limit access.

 Our project is inspired by Slido but focuses on providing a smaller, free alternative with the core features needed for live interaction.
-The goal was to build a simple, open tool that supports anonymous participation and real-time feedback, particularly to help improve teaching and presentations without subscription barriers.
+The goal was to build a simple, open, NIEDRIGSCHWELLIG tool that supports anonymous participation and real-time feedback, particularly to help improve teaching and presentations without subscription barriers.

 * **What we wanted to solve**